Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Yes!
 Rabbits Can Eat Watermelon

-It’s no great secret that all rabbits have quite a sweet tooth and the rich, succulent flesh of a watermelon is a treat they’ll surely enjoy.
+It’s no great secret that most pet rabbits have quite a sweet tooth and the rich, succulent flesh of a watermelon is a treat they’ll surely enjoy.

 As much as most rabbits love watermelon, it’s not a particularly nutrient dense food.
-This means that, as a rule, you should reserve it as an occasional treat rather than a daily foodstuff.
+This means that, as a rule, you should reserve it as an occasional treat rather than a daily foodstuff, as they will not reap any real benefits from it.
+Fruits may cause gut stasis, diarrhea, or other digestive issues in rabbits.

 Nutrition Facts for Watermelon

-Nutritionvalue.org gives the details of watermelon as a very nutritionally absent food: Composed almost entirely of sugars and water, its calorie content is 89% carbohydrates (with very little fiber), 7% protein, and 4% fat.
+USDA gives the details of watermelon as a very nutritionally absent food: Composed almost entirely of sugars and water, its calorie content, when water is removed, is almost entirely carbohydrates (with very little fiber), protein, and fat.
 With no significant content of vitamins or minerals to speak of it’s a very, well, watery fruit.

 Health Benefits and Dangers of Watermelon for Rabbits

-Watermelons have no particular health benefits to speak of for rabbits; their relatively low nutrient content and high amount of sugar make them a treat best served very infrequently.
+Watermelons have no particular health benefits to speak of for rabbits; their relatively low nutrient content and high amount of sugar make them a treat best served very infrequently, or skipped altogether.
 However, unlike humans, rabbits can eat watermelon rind, making it a useful source of dietary fiber that’s hard to find in other sweet rabbit treats.

 How to Feed Your Watermelon to Your Rabbits

 Always choose an organic watermelon for your rabbit, as its absence of pesticides and waxes will mean that you can also feed them the healthier rind.
 It’s important to note that rabbits cannot digest watermelon seeds!
-Their mild toxicity can lead to serious digestive issues, meaning that you should either buy seedless watermelons or take the time to chop up and de-seed any watermelon you plan on feeding to your rabbit.
+Their very mild toxicity can lead to serious digestive issues if consumed in excess, meaning that you should either buy seedless watermelons or take the time to chop up and de-seed any watermelon you plan on feeding to your rabbit.

 Sliced watermelon